Sina-Soltani/Parbad/CONTRIBUTING.md

 ### Pull Requests

+  You would like to join the Parbad development and send a Pull Request?
+Then please read the bellow instrcutions:

+- First create an [issue](https://github.com/Sina-Soltani/Parbad/issues/new/choose) and explain what your Pull Request is for.
+Maybe you don't need to do anything at all!
+If everything goes right after the discussion then continue the following steps.
 - Create a new branch from the `master` branch.
-Direct changes on master branch are not acceptable.
-- Name of the branch must be started with `feature` or `bug` and then the name of feature or bug.
-  - Examples: `feature/AddingSomething`, `bug/FixingSomething`
+  - Branch name pattern: `[feature|bug]/[issue number]_[name]`
+  - Branch name examples: `feature/70_AddingSomething`, `bug/80_FixingSomething`
 - Codes MUST be human readable.
-If you don't know how:
+If you don't know how search for:
-  - Search for Clean Code
+  - Clean Code
   - C# Naming Convention
 - Codes (Interfaces, Classes, Methods, Properties, etc.) that are `public` MUST have a summary.
 - Don't use 3rd party libraries which are not popular.